BirdeeHub/make_minesweeper_tutorial/README.md

 if you have 1.0 you will need a version of Java Development Kit to recompile if you wish to edit.

-including the compiler on linux made it over 100MB for some reason so i couldnt add an installer with an included compiler.
+including the compiler on linux made it over 100MB for some reason so I couldnt add an installer with an included compiler.

 regardless of version, you will need a JDK to make your own installer.